MetCouncilGIS/MME/README.md

 > Field: Distribution Liability (database column *distliab*)

-> You can establish one or more values in the database table and designate one as the default to appear when the 'D' button is pressed.
+> You can establish one or more values in the database table.
+You MUST designate one as the default to appear when the 'D' button is pressed.

 ####OnLine Linkage